-Living my dream life also means that as soon as you are living up to your potential, you continue to set the bar even higher.
-Creating the life you want requires a commitment to personal growth.
-You must be willing to change, to grow, and to do what it takes to be the best person you can be.
+Living my dream life also means that as soon as I am living up to my potential, I continue to set the bar even higher.
+Creating the life I want requires a commitment to personal growth.
+I must be willing to change, to grow, and to do what it takes to live my best life.

 We can build strength of character by challenging ourselves and doing things that other people might consider difficult.
 We can then use that strength to make more positive changes in our lives.
 This method of developing inner strength is vital to staying committed to personal growth.

 Friends and family may resist some of these changes.
-Often times the people that don’t support you are the same ones that make no effort in their own lives, so they would prefer that others remain stuck along with them.
-It takes courage and strength of character to not care what people think, and to create the life you want even if others are judging your actions.
+Often times the people that don’t support me are the same ones that make little effort in their own lives, so they would prefer that others remain stuck along with them.
+It takes courage and strength of character to not care what people think, and to create the life I want even if others are judging my actions.

 Living my best life begins with appreciating the fact that I am alive.
 Realizing that life is a gift and every single day is a blessing is the foundation on which I build the life I desire.
 Appreciating life means respecting myself and my body.
 My body is my vehicle for this journey.
 When I give it the fuel and maintenance that it needs, it will perform at its best and take me everywhere I want to go.